Nonperturbative Resummation of Divergent Time-Local Generators: RWA Cumulant Expansion

 \subsection{From the RWA to the Full Spin--Boson Model}

 With the RWA benchmark in hand, we now turn to the full spin--boson model.
 The RWA benchmark isolates the mechanism responsible for the generator spike: interference between the exponential pole and the algebraic correlation tail strongly suppresses the survival amplitude \(f(t)\) and drives the dynamical map close to singularity.
-The map nevertheless remains invertible at all times, except for a measure-zero set of phase-matching conditions, admitting analytic continuation across the full time domain.
+The map nevertheless remains invertible at all times, except for a measure-zero set of phase-matching conditions.
 In the full spin--boson model, however, counter--rotating terms induce nonsecular coherence transfer and introduce an anisotropy that becomes pronounced in the Khalfin regime.
 The resulting interference then converts the near-singular behavior of the survival amplitude into a true singularity.